 In humans, resilience describes the psychological ability of individuals or groups to master difficult life situations such as conflicts, crises or disasters without permanent impairment and, in the best case, to emerge from them stronger.

 So the most exciting thing about us humans is our ability to learn.
-And that is why there are some psychologists who have already suggested replacing the term resilience with prosilience.
+And that is why resilience expert Sebastian Mauritz has suggested replacing the term resilience with Prosilienz® – and has registered this term as a trademark.
 Because when we humans successfully overcome a crisis, we grow from it.
 So our resilience increases as we use it.
 Great, isn’t it?

 And this leads us to two more exciting metaphors to better understand what this abstract term is actually about: